melisandoval/Tribute-Page-Project/README.md

 # Tribute Page Project (Responsive Web)

-This is the first responsive web project that I build using plain HTML and CSS!
+This is the first responsive web project that I built using plain HTML and CSS!

-The “Tribute Page” is the first of the five final projects that the FreeCodeCamp course “Responsive Web Design” requires to gain the certification: https://www.freecodecamp.org/learn/responsive-web-design/
+The “Tribute Page” is the first of the five final projects that the FreeCodeCamp course “Responsive Web Design” requires to gain the certification (course: https://www.freecodecamp.org/learn/responsive-web-design/ ).

 To pass the FreeCodeCamp test for this project we have to fulfill this user stories: https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page